julianstastny/apps-eval/README.md

+**WARNING: This repository is not throughly tested!
+And it's 90% AI-generated.
+I don't recommend using it yet.**

 # APPS Evaluation Pipeline

 A streamlined pipeline for testing Python code on the APPS dataset on RunPod.
 This project provides a clean, efficient, and safe way to evaluate code submissions against the APPS dataset test cases.